Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/03-deeper-dive-on-apps.md

 You can see that `tanzu build` is invoking the Cloud Native Buildpacks, and you should be able to see in the output that version 21 of the Java Virtual Machine was installed instead of version 17.
 The line in the output you are looking for contains the text `BellSoft Liberica JDK 21.0.3`.

-You can also specify contact information about your application that is included with your deployment.
+We can also specify contact information about your application that is included with your deployment.
 This information currently isn't used by the platform, but some of this information may be surfaced in the future.
+It's a great way to communicate to application operators how to get in contact with the development team if they have questions or issues when deploying.

-Adding contact info can be done with the `tanzu app contact set` command.
+Adding contact information can be done with the `tanzu app contact set` command.
 The command allows you to specify arbitrary NAME=VALUE pairs to add whatever contact info you want that will travel along with your application as it is promoted through its lifecycle.
 Let's add an email address contact record for our application.
 ```execute
 tanzu app config contact set email=me@here.com
 ```